danprowse/danprowse.github.io/README.md

 1. Reusable CSS styling, better known as SASS Mixins.
 2. Javascript refresher.

-    2.1 Using modules to separate concerns within my code.
+    2.1 Using modules to separate concerns.

     2.2 Manipulating the DOM.